This Advanced Trade Finance course can also be presented face to face in-house or via live in-house webinar.

 - Review the key products and how the customer analyses his risk

-- Master an understanding within the supply chain management and finance
+- Master an understanding of the supply chain management and finance

 - Learn about the traditional letters of credit and the four contract concept

-- Explore the standby letters of credit and their history & origin
+- Explore standby letters of credit which dominate bank supported trade

 - Learn about exporting finance issues and controlling credit exposure